cdanyko/Danyko_TFCB_capstone/README.md

 ## About the Analyses
--I used R Markdown, Markdown, and Python in this project.
+- I used R Markdown, Markdown, and Python in this project.
--In R Markdown, load tidyverse, dplyr, scales, ggplot2) -In Jupyter Notebook, import matplotlib.pyplot as plt; import pandas as pd; from sklearn.decomposition import PCA; from sklearn.preprocessing import StandardScaler
+	- In R Markdown, load tidyverse, dplyr, scales, ggplot2)
+	- In Jupyter Notebook, import matplotlib.pyplot as plt; import pandas as pd; from sklearn.decomposition import PCA; from sklearn.preprocessing import StandardScaler
--I used ds_whole for all analyses.
+- I used ds_whole for all analyses.
 This file contains the data from both ds_test and ds_train.

 ### Question 1: How many entires are predicted to have glaucoma (glaucoma = 1) ?
 What is the max RNFL4.mean of those predicted to have glaucoma.
 Compare to mean of those predicted not to have glaucoma?
 Is the value of  RNFL4.mean able to predict glaucoma ?
 - This was completed in file [Capstone.rmd)](Capstone.rmd)